Goodwin Field – Cal State Fullerton Titans

-With 4 National Championships, 17 College World Series appearances and frequent NCAA Tournament appearances since 1975, it's no surprise that fans regularly fill the stands.
+With four National Championships, 17 College World Series appearances and frequent NCAA Tournament appearances since 1975, it’s no surprise that fans regularly fill the stands.
 The loyalty of Titan baseball runs true and deep among the Blue and Orange clad fans.

 Titan Field is relatively simple to access via the 5, 57, and 91 freeways.
 In fact, the stadium is only 7 miles from both Angel Stadium and the Honda Center.
 Depending on when you go, you may even be able to make a baseball or hockey/baseball doubleheader out of your stay on The OC.

 Though parking is plentiful, you will want to give yourself ample time to arrive as the lots fill up quickly.
 Once inside, the concourse above the stands is very pedestrian friendly.
 The concourse flowing into the soccer stadium where the concession stand serves both venues helps immensely as fans are able to stroll the area there as well.
-The concourse area that flows into the soccer stadium is where fans can purchase their sweet treats as their stands are set up there as well.
+The concourse that flows into the soccer stadium is where fans can purchase their sweet treats as those stands are set up there as well.

 With a high caliber program and fans regularly filling the stands, Cal State Fullerton is one of the few schools that take advantage of the premium game pricing.
 The good news is it’s only a $2 price increase.

 For games against Stanford, USC, UCLA and 3 game series against UC Irvine, Long Beach State and UC Santa Barbara, box seats go for $13, reserved for $13.
-Adult general admission go for $12, senior GA $10, youth 8th grade and younger $8.
+Adult general admission goes for $12, senior GA $10, youth 8th grade and younger $8.

 With Fullerton baseball, there are not many down seasons; in fact, there is seldom a losing streak.
 Rarely do winning traditions equate fans turning away from the value proposition and consequently the stands are often full.